The University of Maryland research aircraft returned from Virginia

 flight investigated westerly transport to VA and MD.

 Spiral locations and heights are detailed in the research flight summary for 2001.

 A brief summary of preliminary results follows:

-The RF-11 Tuesday 06/12 AM flight was a ferry from MD to RIC, performing profiles near Fort Meade, MD (FME) and Virginia Science Museum (VSM) profiler/RASS locations as well as upwind of the RIC metropolitan area.
-The PBL was characterized by moderate haze with about 10 Km visibility.
-Ozone was only slightly above climatological regional background at 60-70 ppbv.
+The RF-14 Tuesday 06/19 AM flight was a ferry from MD to RIC, performing profiles near Fort Meade, MD (FME) and Virginia Science Museum (VSM) profiler/RASS locations as well as upwind of the RIC metropolitan area.
+The planetary boundary layer (PBL) was very tightly capped under a particularly strong high-pressure ridge, and characterized by moderate haze with 16 Km visibility under clear skies.
+Ozone was moderate throughout the PBL and lower troposphere at 60-75 ppbv.
 All instruments performed nominally.

 More detailed preliminary results are available from the Principal Investigator upon request.

 The weekend and early next week looks quiet with respect to any significant ozone/haze episodes.
 However, with June 21 marking the "official" start of summer we are ready for anything.
 Check back early next week for an update.